Scottify20/imdb-movie-search/README.md

 #### Planned
 * Built with Angular and Sass
-* See your recently searched view on the homepage
+* See your recently viewed titles on the homepage
 * Add IMDB titles to your Watchlist
 * Create your custom lists
 * Track your progress on the episodes you have watched.